sleconf/sleconf-www/_posts/2014-09-15-2014-15-9-sle-call-for-attention.md

 We study language engineering without exceptions:

-   * It is the computer science perspective on _model driven engineering_
+   * SLE provides the computer science perspective on _model driven engineering_
-   * It is the generalization of compiler construction to _meta programming_
+   * SLE is the generalization of compiler construction conferences to _meta programming_ in-the-large.
-   * It is the programming languages perspective on _information engineering_
+   * SLE introduces a programming languages perspective on _information engineering_

----

-Jurgen Vinju